 - LPG conversion kit

 - Instant flame shutoff

 READ MORE: Best Cookers for Under £600

-Although the Logik LFTG90X17 is normally listed at over £300, smart shoppers can use discount codes to get it under budget.
-If you can wait for the right discount, I highly suggest you do just that, since this cooker blows the rest on this list away with its overall features, design, and capacity.
+Although the Logik LFTG90X18 is normally listed at over £300, smart shoppers can use discount codes to get it under budget.
+If you can wait for the right discount, I highly suggest you do just that, since this cooker blows the rest on this list away with its overall features, design and capacity.

-Thanks to its impressive size, the Logik LFTG90X17 accommodates five total gas hobs, including a large center wok burner.
-Sturdy enamel pot supports are easy to clean and well designed so that pots stay flat while you cook.
-The only complaint here is that ignition is manual, requiring you to keep a lighter or box of matches nearby.
+Thanks to its impressive size, it accommodates five total gas hobs, including a large centre wok burner.
+The sturdy enamel pot supports are easy to clean and well designed so that pots stay flat while you cook.

-In addition to all its wonderful features and beautiful design, the Logik LFTG90X17 comes with a 2-year manufacturer’s guarantee to grant you peace of mind.
-Savvy shoppers who manage to get this remarkable cooker on sale or through discount codes are getting the absolute best value for their money.
+In addition to all its wonderful features and beautiful design, the Logik LFTG90X18 has an impressive energy rating of A. Savvy shoppers who manage to get this remarkable cooker on sale or through discount codes are getting the absolute best value for their money.